 85. In practice, both the construction and operation of all nuclear power plants are subject to an authorization regime and undergo continuous safety assessment, monitoring (including environmental monitoring) and inspection throughout their entire lifecycle, overseen by the relevant competent authorities.
 In addition, it is the responsibility of these authorities to ensure that operation complies with the conditions of the relevant authorization and that the operator takes any required action to ensure compliance and nuclear safety.
 The lifecycle of a nuclear power plant does not necessarily include a lifetime extension.
 While some Parties have established decision or authorization procedures related to the lifetime extension of their nuclear power plants, other Parties do not have these procedures.

-86. Depending on the specific procedure of the Party in question, a competent authority has to carry out assessments and evaluate the operation of a nuclear power plant at various points, inter alia in the context of a [decision on] lifetime extension.
+86. Depending on the specific procedure of the Party in question, a competent authority has to carry out assessments and evaluate the operation of a nuclear power plant at various points, inter alia in the context of a decision on lifetime extension.
 Such considerations include the question of whether: the nuclear power plant may continue its operation unchanged (or without any major changes); an intervention is required in order for the operation to continue; or the operation has to cease.
 The conclusions drawn by a competent authority may be viewed as an administrative decision or the triggering factor for an administrative procedure leading to such a decision.
 However, it is important to note that not all administrative decisions serve the purpose of an authorizing function within the meaning of the Convention (see chapter V, section B.3 below).

 1. Subject of the decision